capy-language/capy/README.md

 There are two requirements which determine if a variable is *const*.

 1. It must be immutable (it must use `::` and not `:=`)
-2. It must contain a literal value, a reference to another const variable, or a `comptime` block.
+2. It must contain a literal value, a reference to another const variable, a `comptime` block, or a reference to a `comptime` parameter.

 Beyond just being used for types, Const variables can also be used for enum discriminants (explained later) and array sizes.